guillim/sentiment_analysis_api/README.md

 # Sentiment analysis API

-A small api for sentiment analysis encapsulated in docker.
+A small api for sentiment analysis (TextBlob in the background) encapsulated in docker.

 ## Live demo